LNWR Bloomer Class: History

 The name "Bloomer" was at first a nickname, but was quickly adopted officially.
 The nickname was a topical one in the autumn of 1851 when the first engine arrived on the line, because of the current popular excitement aroused by the appearance of women wearing trousers, as advocated by Mrs Amelia Bloomer.
-The widespread belief that they were awarded this nickname because they showed more of their wheels than earlier engines makes no sense: most earlier engines on the line had naked wheels.
+The widespread belief that they were nicknamed so because they showed more of their wheels than earlier engines is unsubstantiated as most earlier engines on the line had exposed drivers.

-Another enduring myth is that until 1862 the Bloomers (and other Southern Division engines) were painted vermilion.
+Another myth is that until 1862 the Bloomers (and other Southern Division engines) were painted vermilion.
 They were not, although some were painted a very dark plum-red from 1861, before the standard livery reverted to green in the following year, and then changed to black from 1873.

 In April 1862, the Southern Division locomotives were renumbered into the all-LNWR series by the addition of 600 to each engine's number.

 Apart from two of the 6 ft 6 in engines which were scrapped in 1866, all the Bloomers were given nameplates in 1872; the names awarded were of the usual miscellaneous variety customary on the LNWR.